frictionlessdata/frictionless-ci/docs/configuration.md

     inquiry: path/to/inquiry.yaml
 ```

-In this case the inquiry from `path/to/inquiry.yaml` will be use to guide the validation.
-As said, if this parameter is not provided Frictionless Repository will automatically find and validate all CSV, EXCEL, and JSONL files in the repository or all DATA PACKAGE and DATA RESOURCE descriptors if they present.

-## Using Patterns

-It's possible to configure Frictionless Repository validation without creating an inqiury file.
+In this case the inquiry from `path/to/inquiry.yaml` will be used as a validation source.

+Read more about [Inquiries](inquiries.html) in this article.

 ## Validation Strategy